Onelevenvy/NextAGIFuture/README.md

 ### Human in the loop (human approval or let the LLM rethink or ask human for help)

-NextAGIFuture aims to be an open-source platform for developing large language model (LLM) applications.
+Flock aims to be an open-source platform for developing large language model (LLM) applications.
 It is an LLM-based application utilizing the concepts of
 LangChain and LangGraph.
 The goal is to create a suite of LLMOps solutions that supports chatbots, RAG applications, agents, and multi-agent systems, with the capability for offline operation.

-Inspired by the [StreetLamb](https://github.com/StreetLamb) project and its [tribe](https://github.com/StreetLamb/tribe) project , NextAGIFuture adopts much of the approach and code.
+Inspired by the [StreetLamb](https://github.com/StreetLamb) project and its [tribe](https://github.com/StreetLamb/tribe) project , Flock adopts much of the approach and code.
 Building on this foundation, it introduces some new features and directions of its own.

 Some of the layout in this project references [Lobe-chat](https://github.com/lobehub/lobe-chat), [Dify](https://github.com/langgenius/dify), and [fastgpt](https://github.com/labring/FastGPT).